feldera/feldera/README.md

    business logic of their application, leaving it to the system to evaluate this logic efficiently.

+1. **Datasets larger than RAM.** Our platform is designed to handle datasets that exceed the available RAM, ensuring efficient retrieval from NVMe.

 ## Architecture

 With Feldera Platform, users create data pipelines out of SQL programs and data